Learn more about where and how to charge an electric vehicle.

 Charging at home off-peak is like buying petrol at around 40c/litre, depending on your electricity retailer.
 Prices vary at peak times and at public chargers when you're out and about.

-A portable back up charger is typically supplied with your EV when you buy it.
+- Portable 3-pin cable — a portable back up charger is typically supplied with your EV when you buy it.
 These can be used when other charging options aren't available, but are slower charging than wall-mounted units and commercial chargers like those found at shopping malls and parking buildings.

 Charge an EV by just plugging it in